 A minyan (group of 10) is preferable, but not mandatory.

 5. What should my baby wear at the bris?

 An outfit that is easily raised over the baby’s waist (a gown works well).

 6. What anesthesia do you use during the circumcision?

 My preference is to give the baby oral sucrose solution and EMLA Cream.
-This topical anesthetic cream is applied 2 hours before the onset of the ceremony.
+This topical anesthetic cream is applied 30 minutes before the onset of the ceremony.
 This combination is very effective in minimizing the discomfort associated with the procedure.
-I am more than happy to discuss various anesthesia options with parents at any time prior to the day of the ceremony.
+I am more than happy to discuss various anesthesia options with parents at any time prior to the day of the ceremony

 7. What “instrument” do you use when performing the circumcision?

 I have been trained to use both the Mogen and Gomco clamps when performing a circumcision.
 I prefer to use the Mogen clamp because it is the fastest and least traumatic way to perform a circumcision.
 There is minimal bleeding or discomfort experienced using this instrument.

 Traditionally, the foreskin is buried after the Bris — covered in dirt or sand.
 This custom may relate back to the Jews wandering in the desert for forty years.
 Others believe that the soul of the individual who your son is named after will be brought back to this earth with the burial of the foreskin.
 Another tradition, is that the mohel gives the foreskin to the parents (after the ceremony in a sealed pouch) and they plant the foreskin in their yard under a new plant or new tree; thus symbolizing a new life that has been brought to this earth.